 When it comes to these fixed-rate mortgages, you’ll pay a set amount toward your loan for a specific amount of time.
 However, you will need to have prepared some sort of down payment on the home and mortgage, a number that Wells Fargo seems to prefer around 25% of the value of the home, which is slightly higher than the typical 20% most lenders adhere to.
 The bank does offer a cheaper option: yourFirst Mortgage®.
 This program calls for a down payment of just 3% of the home’s value and is also at a fixed rate.

 An “ARM,” or adjustable-rate mortgage, is different from its fixed-rate counterpart in that your interest rate and APR will vary throughout the loan’s life.
 In essence, these are meant to shrink your payments during the initial payment period, which, in the case of Wells Fargo, is either five or seven years.
 Following this, your interest rate will alter depending on the specified interest index the lender uses.
-Wells Fargo adheres to its own proprietary index called the Wells Fargo Cost of Savings Index (Wells COSI), which currently stands at 1.64%.
+Wells Fargo adheres to its own proprietary index called the Wells Fargo Cost of Savings Index (Wells COSI).

 Jumbo mortgages are essentially the same as normal mortgages, only they’re for larger amounts of money.
 As far as Wells Fargo goes, the rates for fixed-rate jumbo mortgages aren’t necessarily that different from conventional mortgage rates, though you’ll likely need a much more substantial down payment.